Fortress Europe is no longer the case, Covid-19 exploring its vulnerability with free movement and lack of border controls.

 This is not only about the mortality rate.
 There are reports of fully recovered patients with permanent damages in their lungs.
 Not to mention, on the other hand, the disruptions to your country’s normal operation and the resulting economic loss.

-Asia is an obscure phenomena, a reality so difficult to grasp and accept for it’s completely different from their concept of how the world should be.
+Back to Asia though: for some it is an obscure phenomena, a reality so difficult to grasp and accept for it’s completely different from their concept of how the world should be.
 So for being so different, it’s actually erratic.
-Asia it’s therefore an aberration — but an exotic one for a trip somewhere down the line when money allows.
+It’s therefore an aberration — but an exotic one for a trip somewhere down the line when money allows.

 Let’s make a pause here for emphasis — trust me I know what I’m saying because I had seen this all during my time living in Portugal as a weird, Chinese-looking Portuguese from overseas that never really made sense to most of them.